palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_client_config.rst

     maintained for backward compatibility.
 Please switch to declaring the ``ServerListConfig`` in the runtime configuration as soon as possible.

+    Also, note that we internally select ``serverList`` blocks as a whole, prioritising the block in the runtime configuration if it exists.
+In other words, if you want to specify a dynamic list of TimeLock nodes but a static security configuration, the static security configuration **must** be placed in the runtime configuration block.

 .. list-table::
     :widths: 5 40
     :header-rows: 1